Banking and financial supervision

 Supervision: what it is and how it works

-Supervisory activities are carried out by the Directorate General for Financial Supervision and Regulation at the Bank of Italy's Head Office in Rome and by its branch network.
+Supervisory activities are carried out by the Directorate General for Financial Supervision and Regulation at Banca d'Italia's Head Office in Rome and by its branch network.

-In addition to on- and off-site inspections to verify compliance with the requirements for engaging in banking and financial activities, the Bank of Italy's supervisory action extends toactivities include the adoption of administrative measures.
+In addition to on- and off-site inspections to verify compliance with the requirements for engaging in banking and financial activities, Banca d'Italia's supervisory activities include the adoption of administrative measures.
 The most important measures involving banks are authorizations, sanctions, and those relating to the management of problematic situations.

-As national supervisor, the Bank of Italy also provides a number of services directly to the public.
+As national supervisor, Banca d'Italia also provides a number of services directly to the public.
 It receives requests for information and analyses reports on irregularities involving supervised intermediaries, and publishes information on individuals or companies not authorized to carry out banking or financial activities in Italy and other more general notices and communications.
 It also conducts analyses on the banking and financial system.

-The Bank of Italy reports on its supervisory procedures and informs the public of the most important banking and financial issues through a variety of forums and channels, including the Annual Report and the Report on Operations and Activities of the Bank of Italy.
+Banca d'Italia reports on its supervisory procedures and informs the public of the most important banking and financial issues through a variety of forums and channels, including the Annual Report and the Activity and Sustainability Report.

 Highlights